rylanharper/nitrogen/README.md

 Before using Nitrogen, you must configure your Shopify store as follows:

 1. Within your Shopify admin dashboard, create a custom app and configure the necessary Storefront API permissions needed for your project.
-Enable all Storefront API access scopes to keep things simple (although this is optional).
+Enable all Storefront API access scopes to keep things simple.
 Once the app is created, retrieve your Storefront API access token to use in the project’s environment variables.

 2. To support international currencies and localized experiences, enable Markets within your Shopify admin dashboard.
 Navigate to `Settings` > `Markets` and configure your global markets.
 This ensures that customers can see prices in their local currencies.

-3. To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) and set up basic filters.
+3. To enable product filtering, install the [Shopify Search & Discovery](https://apps.shopify.com/search-and-discovery?search_id=81e9e3f8-f482-4c8c-83c2-a80090d606df&surface_detail=search+and+discovery&surface_inter_position=1&surface_intra_position=5&surface_type=search) app and set up basic filters.
 This template uses the product type, size, and color filter options.
 You'll likely need to remove some default filter options, or you can add more filters if needed.

 4. Additionally, you'll want to add a custom `related_products` metafield to display related products on your product pages.
 This metafield allows you to reference the full data of related products, which is ideal for managing color swatches, media, etc.